 We hope this day hiking guide from South Kaibab to Bright Angel Trail helps you plan this amazing bucket list hike at Grand Canyon National Park!

-Please let us know if you have any questions or need help planning your hike by commenting below.
+Please let us know if you have any questions about day hiking at Grand Canyon South Rim in the comments below.